 Permittees must provide notice of their preparation of WMPs either “proactively” or “reactively” as follows:

 Proactive preparation of WMPs: Permittees may proactively develop a WMP by providing an NOI to the Executive Officer within 90 days of the effective date of this Order.
-If a new TMDL is adopted and this Order is amended to incorporate the WLA as a WQBEL, Permittees may proactively develop a WMP for that waterbody-pollutant combination by providing an NOT to the Executive Officer within 90 days of the effective date of the amendment.
+If a new or revised TMDL is adopted and this Order is amended to incorporate the WLA as a WQBEL, Permittees may proactively develop a WMP for that waterbody-pollutant combination by providing an NOI to the Executive Officer within 90 days of the effective date of the amendment of the Order.
+Permittees may request an extension of time to submit an NOI, subject to the approval of the Executive Officer.
+Permittees that are granted an extension must demonstrate compliance with section VI (Receiving Water Limitations) and section VII (Effluent Limitations and Discharge Specifications) for the subject waterbody-pollutant combination(s) until the NOI is received.
+Permittees will not be deemed in compliance with these sections during the extension period.
+Permittees that do not submit an NOI within 90 days of the effective date of this Order or by an extended deadline are not eligible to use proactive WMPs as an alternative compliance method.

 Reactive preparation of WMPs: Permittees may reactively prepare a WMP in response to a violation of receiving water limitations in section VI of this Order if there is no corresponding WLA expressed as a WQBEL.
+This includes pollutant-waterbody combinations where the final compliance date has not passed and therefore the discharge is not yet subject to WQBELs.
 Permittees must provide an NOI to the Executive Officer no more than 90 days after receiving notice of such violation.
 Permittees who do not submit an NOI during this period are not eligible to use WMPs as an alternative compliance method.
 WMPs may not be reactively prepared for compliance with WQBELs.
+Reactively submitted NOIs are not subject to extensions by the Executive Officer.

 A single NOI may be submitted for multiple waterbody-pollutant combinations and WMPs.